The best Addy.io alternative

 AES-256 Encrypted Storage

 Every piece of alias metadata stored in our database — mappings, labels, domains — is encrypted with AES-256.
-Addy.io stores this data unencrypted, which means a database breach exposes everything.
+Addy.io stores this data unencrypted, which means a database compromise exposes everything.

 Simpler, Modern UX